 5. Treasure hunt

-Fill plastic Easter eggs with mini-battery operated lights – we also added water beads for added effect.
-Hide them around the garden and look out for where the lights are shining.
-The girls also enjoyed the effect the eggs had when they put them inside their clothes.
+For a great treasure hunt, we filled plastic Easter eggs with mini-battery operated lights – we also added water beads for a special effect.
+We hid them around the garden and found them by looking out for where the lights are shining.
+The girls also enjoyed the effect the lit eggs had when they put them inside their clothes.

 6. Glow-in-the-dark sensory play